DataBiosphere/tanagra/docs/DATA_PATTERNS.md

 - Group-items entity group definition for the relationship between the two entities (e.g. [omop/brandIngredient](../underlay/src/main/resources/config/datamapping/omop/entitygroup/brandIngredient)).

 #### Queries
 - List the ingredients for a particular brand with a `ItemInGroup` filter.
+Useful for expanding a brand to show a list of its ingredients.
+- Fetch the number of ingredients for a brand with the `RelatedEntityIdCount` field.
+Useful for determining whether to show an expand icon for the brand.